Golden Silkworms in Pandora's Box

 Leading up to 1977, an increased pace of research into strains of the flu was seen to increase the odds that an accidental leak would occur until one did - so shouldn’t the same logic should be applied to the start of our pandemic today?

 Why is almost everyone today assuming that the increased pace of research means scientists anticipated this outbreak, instead of causing it?
-Wouldn’t an increased pace of research also increase the odds that a leak of a lab-modified coronavirus would occur, just like an increased pace of research precipitated the leak of the engineered H1N1 Longpig Flu back in 1977?
+Wouldn’t an increased pace of research also increase the odds that a leak of a lab-modified coronavirus would occur, just like an increased pace of research precipitated the emergence of the engineered H1N1 Longpig Flu back in 1977?

 4.2 – Nothing to see here.